-Not quite sure what to pack?
+Not quite sure what to bring and what to leave behind?
 Don’t worry, we’re here to help with a college packing list that covers all the essentials from dorm room needs to toiletries and beyond.

 What to Pack for Campus Life

-Hang on—before we dive into this list, we need to discuss the all-important first step every student should take in their college essential checklist planning, and that’s to reach out to their new roommate.
+Hang on — before we dive into this list, we need to discuss the all-important first step every student should take in their college essential checklist planning, and that’s to reach out to your new roommate.

-Colleges and universities will often provide contact information for students living together in dorms in advance of the school year.
-Once a student receives it, it’s a good idea to reach out to their new roomie to get a feel for their likes and dislikes, how they can work together on a decor theme for the room, and if they can split up any common or shared goods costs for things like microwaves, mini-fridges, or any other items they may share along the way.
+Once you know who that is going to be, it’s a good idea to reach out and get a feel for their likes and dislikes, how your can work together on a decor theme for the room, and if you can split the cost for shared goods, like microwaves, mini-fridges, or any other items you may share along the way.

-Once a student knows what their roommate is responsible for they can get on their way to make their own checklist.
+Once you know what your roommate is responsible for you can get on your way to make your own checklist.

 Shower and Toiletry Needs

-Packing up for college means compartmentalizing everything in a student’s daily life.
+Packing up for college means compartmentalizing everything in your daily life.
 And, for most people, their days begin with a shower.
 Here are a few of the items needed to set students up for a hygienic semester ahead.

 Shower caddy: This is a very important base.
 Because students will likely be sharing communal showers they will need to cart their goods back and forth to the bathroom, so a sturdy caddy is key.